 I also hope to empower women to travel solo.
 The list of people who have traveled to every country is made up of predominantly white men, and I would like to change this.

-Every time someone tells me it’s too dangerous to travel the world solo as a female, it just motivates me more.
+Whenever someone tells me it’s too dangerous to travel the world solo as a female, it motivates me more.

 How many people have visited every country in the world?

-However, as travel becomes more attainable, the number is growing every year.
+However, as travel becomes more attainable, the number grows yearly.

 What counts as a country?